Flexberry/flexberry.github.io/pages/products/flexberry-orm/data-service/fo_processing-one-object.en.md

 }
 ```

 It is important to consider `.Net`-attribute [AutoAltered](fo_object-status.html)!
-If read a certain data object, modified its properties, and is an upgrade in the storage, if the data object is not `AutoAltered`, you should not expect from [data service](fo_data-service.html) updates the data in the warehouse without `ручной` setup the object status `Altered`.
+If read a certain data object, modified its properties, and is an upgrade in the storage, if the data object is not `AutoAltered`, you should not expect from [data service](fo_data-service.html) updates the data in the warehouse without manual» «setup the object status `Altered`.